arikaran111555/19CS307-Lab-Ex.No-5/README.md

- # Result : Thus the above equations were formatted by HTML tags as indicated and the required output was obtained.
+ # Result : Thus the relevant images were displayed and made clickable by HTML tags as indicated and the required output was obtained.